writethedocs/www/docs/about/stay-connected.rst

 ~~~~~~~~~

 Write the Docs now has a :doc:`/job-board`.
-This is the place to go if you want to hire or be hired by companies in the Write the Docs community.
+This is the place to go if you want to find a documentarian job!

-Promoted postings will also show up in our newsletter,
+We also publicise job posts in our newsletter,
-so you can also keep track of jobs by subscribing there!
+which goes out to over 3,000 recipients.
+So you can also stay in the loop that way!

 Blog
 ~~~~~